chienhsiang-hung/blog/content/posts/2023/Power Platform and Cloud (Azure, AWS) Handover to your colleagues/index.md

 *Note: The last is to check and make sure the IAM users are in the same Region (at the top right corner to toggle) when they try to maintain the function.*
 #### Permissions
 ![CreateFunctionAddRolePermission.png](CreateFunctionAddRolePermission.png "CreateFunctionAddRolePermission")
 Custom permissions for user groups/users.
-For example, the above issue can be solved by changing the **PowerUserAccess** policy from:
+For example, the above issue can be solved by changing the **PowerUserAccess** policy (for `contributor` user groups in this particular scenario) from:
 ```json
 {
     "Version": "2012-10-17",